 DYCD assumes control of the City’s youth employment and workforce development programs.

-The Department of Youth Services and the Community Development Agency merge to create the Department of Youth and Community Development.
+The Department of Youth Services and the Community Development Agency merge to create The Department of Youth and Community Development (DYCD).

 The Beacon Initiative is launched by Mayor Dinkins to complement his Safe Streets, Safe City anti-crime campaign.

 Department of Youth Services Commissioner Richard Murphy designs the Beacon program and organizes staff and resources to fund and maintain each site.
 CBOs are then selected to run the first ten Beacon sites.